oschmid/website/content/about.md

 ## About Site

 This website was built using the static site generator [Hugo](https://gohugo.io/) and is hosted by [Netlify](https://www.netlify.com/).
-The source code for [oliverschmid.space](https://github.com/oschmid/website) is available on GitHub; as is the source code for the [oliverschmid.space Hugo theme](https://github.com/oschmid/website-theme).
+The source code for [oliverschmid.space is available on GitHub](https://github.com/oschmid/website) (MIT License); as is the source code for the [oliverschmid.space Hugo theme](https://github.com/oschmid/website-theme) (MIT License).